cjomalley/ascp/studyguide.md

 What is in each media type, what does it differentiate and how Selective, differential, supportive

+## Stains
+How does Gram stain work?
+What reagents?
+Steps?
+Other stains - calcofluor white, Kinyoun, Ziehl Nieson, auramine rhodamine, campy

 ## Infection-Related Immunology
 IgA, IgM, IgG – when are each present